-Before you come to Ireland, you're going to need to get yourself acquainted with some of the typical Irish phrases that might confuse you.
+Before you come to Ireland, you're going to need to get yourself acquainted with some of the typical Irish phrases, Irish words, and Irish slang that might confuse you.
 Not to worry though, we're here to help with 35 phrases you can learn before your visit.

 Now get to studying!

 Common Irish words

 If you arrive in Ireland and ask someone for the restroom, it is social suicide.
 It's either called "the toilet," or even more commonly "the jacks."

 In pubs, the sexes are written in Irish on toilet doors.
 So you have the "fir jacks" and the "ban jacks."
 Not to be confused with "banjaxed," which means something is broken.
 You'll learn soon enough.